 Sara Bundtzen is a Research and Policy Analyst at the Institute for Strategic Dialogue (ISD), where she monitors online narratives, tactics and actors, and advices on platform regulation and policy.
 Sara previously worked at the Federal Ministry of Defence and NATO HQ.
 She also gained experience at the Delegation of the EU to the US, the International Crisis Group and the German Embassy in Copenhagen.
 Her interest in nuclear arms control developed during class debates on the JCPOA, the role of strategic stability and NATO’s nuclear deterrence posture.
 Sara holds an MA in International Security with a concentration in Intelligence Studies from Sciences Po Paris and a BSc in European Studies from the University of Southern Denmark.
 She is fluent in German and English, and proficient in French.

 Research interests:Euro-Atlantic security | Nuclear deterrence, arms control and disarmament | Deterrence signaling | Social media research methods | Online narrative and discourse analysis | Intelligence cycle

 Vladislav Chernavskikh is a Research Assistant at the Stockholm International Peace Research Institute (SIPRI).
-Previously, he was a Research Associate at the Center for Energy and Security Studies (CENESS) where his work focuses on issues of regional nuclear nonproliferation and Russia-U.S nuclear relationship.
-Previously, he was a Graduate Research Assistant at the James Martin Center for Nonproliferation Studies (CNS) and an intern at the WMD Branch of the United Nations Office for Disarmament Affairs.
+Previously, he was a Research Associate at the Center for Energy and Security Studies (CENESS) where his worked focused on issues of regional nuclear nonproliferation and Russia-U.S nuclear relationship.
+He also was a Graduate Research Assistant at the James Martin Center for Nonproliferation Studies (CNS) and an intern at the WMD Branch of the United Nations Office for Disarmament Affairs.